Kouroupis/network-traffic-monitor-tool/README.md

 ## Theoritical Questions
 > 1. Can you tell if an incoming TCP packet is a retransmission?
 If yes, how?
 If not, why?

+Each time the sender transmits a TCP packet, it starts a timer.
+After receiving the TCP packet, the receiver responds with an `Acknowledgment (ACK)` that confirms the packet has been received, stops the timer and specifies the next expected sequence.
+For various reasons packets can get lost before reaching the receiver and, therefore, an ACK is not sent.
+If the sender does not receive an ACK before the timer goes off, the packet will be **retransmitted**.
+Sometimes, the receiver may not receive the expected packet and it will resend the last ACK until it gets it.
+If the sender receives a certain number of duplicate ACKs, it resends the lost packet, before the timer goes off.

+In order to identify retransmissions:
+1. Sequence numbers can be compared.
+If two packets have the same sequence number, without the proper ACKs, it is likely a retransmission.
+2. Another way would be to check for multiple duplicate ACKs.

 > 2. Can you tell if an incoming UDP packet is a retransmission?
 If yes, how?
 If not, why?

+UDP protocol does not provide any information such as sequence or acknowledgment numbers, like TCP, therefore, there is no way to identify retransmissions.
 ## Tool Specification

 The tool accepts the following command-line arguements: